SAP/luigi/blog/2021-02-08-luigi-updates.md

 #### Luigi Client Angular support library

 Also in v.1.7.0, we introduced a support library for Luigi Client in Angular.
-After you import the library to your project, you can use different features related to routing in Luigi, as well as  You can find more information about the library [here](https://github.com/SAP/luigi/tree/master/client-frameworks-support/client-support-angular).
+After you import the library to your project, you can use different features related to routing and contexts in Luigi.
+You can find more information about the library [here](https://github.com/SAP/luigi/tree/master/client-frameworks-support/client-support-angular).

 #### Fundamental Library Styles - breaking changes